-During 2020, the Group restated the interest rate swap agreements for the interest payments under the CZK bonds and under the CZK floating leg of existing cross-currency interest-rate swaps.
-The fair value of interest swap agreements (derivative asset) amounted to CZK 307 million (as at 31 December 2019: CZK 116 million) and the fair value of interest swap agreements (derivative liability) amounted to CZK 653 million as at 31 December 2020.
+In 2020, the Group restated the interest rate swap agreements for the interest payments under the CZK bonds and under the CZK floating leg of existing cross-currency interest-rate swaps.

+The fair value of interest swap agreements (derivative asset) amounted to CZK 5,417 million as at 31 December 2021 (as at 31 December 2020: CZK 307 million) and the fair value of interest swap agreements (derivative liability) amounted to CZK 0 million as at 31 December 2021 (CZK 653 million as at 31 December 2020).